bharrisau/simpleflatmapper.org/0203-joins.md

 }
 ```

-The join support might be limited third party framework integration, check the specific docs for more detail.
+The join support might be limited third party framework integration if it expect one object per row, check the specific docs for more detail.